-The Temple Emunah community includes over 550 families in the towns of Lexington, Arlington, Bedford, Waltham and almost 50 other towns in Boston’s northwest suburbs.
+The Temple Emunah community includes over 500 households in the towns of Lexington, Arlington, Bedford, Waltham and almost 50 other towns in Boston’s northwest suburbs.

 Temple Emunah welcomes a diverse population of Jews and those partnered to Jews.
 We embrace a wide variety of religious practices.
 In the synagogue we observe Kashrut and Shabbat, in accordance with Conservative Jewish practice.
 This pluralistic approach allows people across the spectrum of Jewish observance to feel at home in the Emunah family.
 Those who are not coming from Jewish backgrounds, those who are Jews by choice, Israelis, and those coming from Reform or Conservative or Orthodox backgrounds enrich our community and make Emunah their spiritual home.